ghariosk/DevOps/README.md

-* Save and close the file and then run in the terminal :
+* Save and close the file and then run in the terminal --> to start the machine :

 vagrant up

-* At th
+* Then to login to the machine :

+vagrant ssh

+* At this point you should be logged in the command line of the virtual machine where you should enter :

+sudo get-apt update -y

+sudo get-apt install nginx -y

+* Enterin the command line :
+ exit

+* Then Enter :

+vagrant reload

+* Now open up http//:development.local to check if everything is allrright.
+If not run it again.